 Install Dokuwiki on Raspberry Pi 2 methods: shell script, git clone

-The West Side Mesh Network Project is Currently on Hold
+The West Side Mesh Network Project is Currently Closed

 This Site is Updated Often.
 Thank you for The Visit!